-Several agencies have developed guidelines to bring more coherence to corporate reporting, including the United Nations Conference on Trade and Development (UNCTAD) Intergovernmental Working Group of Experts on International Standards of Accounting and Reporting (ISAR), the Global Reporting Initiative (GRI), and SASB.
+Several agencies have developed guidelines to bring more coherence to corporate reporting, including the United Nations Conference on Trade and Development (UNCTAD) Intergovernmental Working Group of Experts on International Standards of Accounting and Reporting (ISAR),22 the Global Reporting Initiative (GRI), and SASB.
 Private companies also analyse sustainability data and provide ratings and rankings of firms based on their sustainability performance.
-However, each sustainability rating company has its own proprietary methodology and data sources, and their results do not necessarily converge, adding to the confusion.
-For example, Tesla is ranked at the top of the automobile industry by MSCI, due to low carbon emissions and green technologies, while FTSE ranks them as zero on the environment because of weak disclosure on emissions from its factories.
-23
+However, each sustainability rating company has its own proprietary methodology and data sources, and their

+(Number of exchanges) 50 40 Number of exchanges 30 20 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 03 2018 Year Exchanges with sustainability reports Exchanges providing written guidance on ESG reporting Exchanges whose markets are covered by an ESG index Exchanges training on ESG topics Exchanges with mandatory ESG listing requirements Exchanges with ESG bond segments results do not necessarily converge, adding to the confusion.
+For example, Tesla is ranked at the top of the automobile industry by MSCI, due to low carbon emissions and green technologies, while FTSE ranks them as zero on the environment because of weak disclosure on emissions from its factories.23

-Figure 2 Stock exchange-related sustainability activities
+Stock exchange-related sustainability activities